openshift/training/beta-3-setup.md

 systemctl restart rsyslogd
 ```

+## Configure nodes to send openshift logs to your master
 On your other hosts send openshift logs to your master by adding this line to
 /etc/rsyslog.conf